zeyuz35/zeyuz35.github.io/vault/SFM.inference.md

 ## Bai and Ng 2006

 Bai and Ng 2006 derive additional convergence rates for the PC estimator.
 Notably, due to the convergence rates derived, they show that it is OK to treat the estimated factors as subsequent regressors.

+This is mostly relevant for formally justifying the use of estimated factors in a subsequent regression, say a FAVAR model.